-- 1. Proposals for new development must take account of the relationship between Mattishall village and its surrounding hinterland. - 2.
-Development proposals should respect and must not adversely impact upon the key features (see Appendix 3 and the supporting text to this policy) of the views shown on Map 5 and listed below:
+- 1. Proposals for new development should take account of the relationship between Mattishall village and its surrounding hinterland. - 2.
+Development proposals should respond positively to the key features (as described Appendix 3) of the views shown on Map 5 and listed below: